loihoang1411/image-compression-app/README.md

-# Image_Compression_Py-App
+# Image Compression App
-An Image Compression app wrote by Python language, using CustomTkinter
+An application wrote by Python language (using CustomTkinter library) to compress images.

 ## Table of Contents:
 - [Overview](#overview)